California woman makes fiery suicide attempt

 FORESTVILLE, Calif.
-(AP) — Authorities say a Northern California woman has been badly burned after she tried to commit suicide by setting herself on fire.
+(AP) — Authorities say a Northern California woman has been badly burned after she attempted suicide by setting herself on fire.

 The Sonoma County Sheriff’s Office says the 60-year-old Forestville woman doused herself with gasoline and set herself ablaze at a neighbor’s house Thursday morning.